reimagined/resolve/packages/resolve-redux/README.md

 ### `actions`

   A plain object used to send special actions to be handled by other tools.
-It implements the following functions:
+It implements the following functions.
+The [`resolveMiddleware`](#resolvemiddleware) automatically handles these actions.

   #### `sendCommand`